4prasid/Classical-and-Variational-Monte-Carlo/README.md

 - Variational Monte Carlo: Tackling quantum mechanical problems to find approximate ground state energies.

 Key Concepts:
-- Monte Carlo Integration: A numerical method that uses random sampling to compute integrals, especially useful in high-dimensional spaces, and complexe integrals.
+- Monte Carlo Integration: A numerical method that uses random sampling to compute integrals, especially useful in high-dimensional spaces and complex integrals.

 - Metropolis Algorithm: A cornerstone of Monte Carlo simulations, this algorithm generates a sequence of random samples from a probability distribution.